waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 note the periods in the end, again replace my paths with your real paths.
 By doing this we have access to all log files from one directory.

-Logrotate daemon is used to rotate log files and and it comes comes configured in Slackware.
+Logrotate program is used to rotate log files and and it comes comes configured in Slackware.
 Fix the database path in the file below - use "set_DB_DIR_path.sh" if you like - and place the file as root user into your /etc/logrotate.d/ directory.
 This will rotate files depending on their sizes.